 Optional State Supplementary Payment Programs.
 For individuals who first became eligible for SSI in 1974 or later, each state could supplement federal payments to whatever extent it found appropriate with respect to the needs of its citizens and the resources of the state.
-Currently, 45 states have optional state supplementary payment programs.
+Currently, 44 states and the District of Columbia have optional state supplementary payment programs.